-ed note: this will be a serialized feature, describing my travels in Nepal during Feb and March 2016.
-I will be posting either two or three entries a week, varying in length from 250-1000 words.
-This is essentially a book-length travel memoir which I’ll be feeding out over the course of the next few months.
-Working title is “In Praise of Character in the Bleak inhuman Loneliness” but I’m not wedded to that.
+This is essentially a book-length travel memoir which I’ll be feeding out over the course of the next year (sign up for email updates when a new chapter is posted).
+Working title is “In Praise of Character in the Bleak inhuman Loneliness” but it’ll probably change.
 Everything in here is true.
 A few minor details may be changed in order to accommodate the fallibility of memory, protect identities, or improve narrative flow, but that’s all.
 It’s a pretty good story with a solid emotional core.
 I hope you get something out of it.

 In Praise of Character in the Bleak Inhuman Loneliness